 - Low ground clearance – The only real issue with the Mavic is that the low ground clearance landing this drone can be challenging.

 - Hard to Hand Catch – It is hard to catch the drone when you are traveling on a boat or in other situations where the ground is not flat and clear.
 Other larger drones you can catch easier.
-If you practice you can hand catch the Mavic 2, but if you catch it the wrong way you can damage the gimbal easily (or your fingers!).
+If you practice, you can hand catch the Mavic 2, but if you catch it the wrong way, you can damage the gimbal easily (or your fingers!).
 I did this on one of my first few flights with the Mavic 1 Pro while traveling out on a boat.

 - Less capable in windy conditions – The Mavic can theoretically only handle 18mph winds.
 However, I have pushed it much past this.